ucnl/ucnl.github.io/documentation/EN/RWLT/RWLT_Pinger_K_Specification_en.md

 ## KEY FEATURES

-* **Does not require connection - just mechanical fixation on a ROV/AUV/diver/etc.**
-* **Maximum ease of use and maintenance**
-* **Automatic turn-on in water**
+* **Easy media integration**
+* **Easy to maintain**
 * **Minimum dimensions and weight**

 ## DESCRIPTION

-Navigational pinger beacon  **RWLT Pinger** of the system **[RWLT](RWLT_DataBrief_en.md)** is placed on the positioned object: ROV, AUV, diver or other underwater object and emits a periodic navigation signal, which is received by four floating navigation buoys **[RWLT GIB](RWLT_GIB_Specification_en.md)**, according to the navigation signal, the geographic position of the pinger is determined, the transmission of telemetric information from the pinger combined with navigation allows determining its depth, water temperature and battery voltage.
+The navigation beacon-pinger **RWLT Pinger-K** of the **[RWLT](RWLT_DataBrief_en.md)** system is placed on a positioned object: an ROV, AUV or other underwater object and emits a periodic navigation signal, which is received by four floating navigation buoys **[RWLT GIB](RWLT_GIB_Specification_en.md)** the geographic position of the pinger is determined by the navigation signal; transmission of telemetric information from the pinger in combination with navigation allows you to determine its depth, water temperature and battery voltage.
+Unlike the basic version of the device, **RWLT Pinger-K** is designed to operate at a maximum depth of up to 1000 m.
-The pinger does not require any pairing with the positioned object; it is enough to simply attach it to the object.
+The device is powered by the carrier.

 <div style="page-break-after: always;"></div>